MattGuts/MattGuts/README.md

 #About me

->Newbie programmer and computer tehnician
+>Newbie programmer, coder and computer tehnician
 >Casual gamer